 Laminate Flooring Plank Length & Widths

-Because of this difference between installed widths versus length—narrower boards are easier for installers because end joints resist staying flush with each other-you might want think twice before purchasing a very wide sort if you're looking solely into aesthetics rather than practicality.
+Because of this difference between installed widths versus length—narrower boards are easier for installers because end joints resist staying flush with each other — you might want to think twice before purchasing a very wide sort if you're looking solely into aesthetics rather than practicality.

 What Size Is Right for your Room?

 If you have an uneven subfloor or concrete pad, it's best to use wider planks in order for the boards not only span across but also open up smaller spaces.
 Narrower pieces will work well when spanning larger areas like a living room with little variation from one side of an area being consistent compared against another.

 Now, How Does It Look?

 Hardwood floors are a classic, timeless look that will never go out of style.
 The goal for the texture and finish on laminate should be to have it as close possible, so you can still enjoy all those beautiful details like wood grain or finely tuned knots in your surface without being distracted by anything else about them.

 The engineered variety does this best because its topmost wear layer contains actual hardwoods which gives off an attractive appearance with powerful visual cues from nature itself.

 Laminate flooring has a layer that give the appearance of real wood, but it's not made from actual materials.